 Extra Credit.To earn extra credit while enrolled in my class, catch up on your homework assignments and propose to me an interesting or useful project you want to pursue.
 See also independent study.

 Grades.Your current grades and detailed comments on your work will be published on this web page through the semester.
 Mouse over an italicized score to see details pop up in a tooltip.
 (If this does not work in your browser, one workaround is to read the page source.)
 Two thirds of the raw grade is homework; two ninths are exam(s) and one ninth is participation.
-These figures are half-curved against those of all other enrollees by taking the mean of the raw score and the percentile.
-A, B, C, and D grades represent scores in the first, second, third, and fourth deciles.
+Each raw score is ranked to calculate a percentile which is compressed into the top third of the scale.
+A final score is the mean of the raw score and the compressed percentile.
+A, B, C, and D grades represent final scores in the first, second, third, and fourth deciles.

 Help.We all need help, all the time.
 Every course has group discussion in a classroom or an online forum.
 The Academic Computing Resource Center in Batmale Hall offers orientations and peer tutoring.
 You may always come to the instructor's office hours with your questions and without making an appointment.